+- Are there any changes to this table?

+No.

-2. If we do not receive a Health Care for the Homeless, or Migrant grant, do we need to report the total number of special population patients served?
+- 2. If we do not receive a Health Care for the Homeless, or Migrant grant, do we need to report the total number of special population patients served?

 Yes.
-All grantees, regardless of whether they receive targeted grant funding for special populations, are required to complete Lines 23 (total number of patients known to have been homeless at the time of service), 16 (the total number of patients seen during the reporting period who were either migrant or seasonal agricultural workers or their dependents), Line 24 (Users of a school based clinic - regardless of whether or not special funding was ever obtained for that clinic) and 25 (Veterans.)
+All grantees, regardless of whether they receive targeted grant funding for special populations, are required to complete line 23 (total number of patients known to have been homeless at the time of service), line 16 (the total number of patients seen during the reporting period who were either migrant or seasonal agricultural workers or their dependents), line 24 (Patients of an approved, in-scope school based clinic - regardless of whether or not special funding was ever obtained for that clinic), and line 25 (Veterans).
 Grantees who did not receive special population funding are not required to complete Lines 14-15 and 17-22.